top of page

 CMG, KC, M.A (Cantab)

-Charles is blessed with a wonderful family.
-He is married to Shermine Wilkin.
-He has two children, Garth Wilkin and Chazzette Adams.
-He has three grandchildren.
-His parents were Calvin Wilkin, MBE and Agnes Kelsick.
-He has a twin sister, six other sisters and two brothers.
-His stepmother is Gloria Wilkin.
-His stepfather was Frederick Kelsick QC.
+Charles was blessed with a wonderful family.
+He was married to Shermine Wilkin and had two children, Garth Wilkin and Chazzette Adams, and three grandchildren.
+His parents were Calvin Wilkin, MBE, and Agnes Kelsick.
+He had a twin sister, six other sisters and two brothers.
+His stepmother was Gloria Wilkin, and his stepfather was Frederick Kelsick, QC.

 Mr. Wilkin was born in St. Kitts.
-He received his early education at the Epworth Junior School (now the Maurice Hillier Memorial Junior School) and the St. Kitts-Nevis Grammar School.
-He taught in St. Kitts for a year and then attended Cambridge University, England where he earned a Masters Degree in law.
-He was called to the Bar at Lincolns Inn, London, England in July 1971 at the age of 22.
+He received his early education at the Epworth Junior School, now the Maurice Hillier Memorial Junior School, and the St. Kitts-Nevis Grammar School.
+He taught in St. Kitts for one year before attending Cambridge University in England, where he earned a master’s degree in law.
+He was called to the Bar at Lincoln’s Inn in London, England, in July 1971, at the age of 22.

-He practiced law in St. Kitts and Nevis for 50 years as a partner of the law firm of Kelsick and Wilkin and then as Senior Partner of Kelsick, Wilkin and Ferdinand.
-He is now a Consultant with the law firm of Kelsick, Wilkin and Ferdinand.
+He practised law in St. Kitts and Nevis for 50 years, first as a partner in the law firm of Kelsick and Wilkin and later as Senior Partner of Kelsick, Wilkin and Ferdinand.
+He subsequently served as a Consultant with the firm.

 "I believe that St. Kitts and Nevis is capable of ultimately achieving maturity as a nation and has made strides since independence but there is a tough road and steep challenges ahead especially in the changes of politics and reform of the public service and changes of attitudes generally needed."